viamrobotics/viam-python-sdk/README.md

 ![build status](https://github.com/viamrobotics/python-sdk/actions/workflows/test.yml/badge.svg)
 [![license](https://img.shields.io/badge/license-Apache_2.0-blue)](https://github.com/viamrobotics/viam-python-sdk/blob/main/LICENSE)

-## (In)stability Notice

-> **Warning**
-> This is a beta release of the Viam Python SDK.
-Stability is not guaranteed.
-Breaking changes are likely to occur, and occur often.

 ## Installation
 Currently, we have pre-built binaries for macOS (both Intel and Apple Silicon), along with Linux (x86, aarch64, armv6l) that you can install via pip